Richardaeld/MonaMemorabilia/README.md

 ### Should Not Return Time Out, Have An Error, Or Grapical Misalignment When Viewed<br />
 #### Assumption(s):
 1. Know what the index page is supposed to look like at different resolutions
+1. Know that the free version of Browserstack is limited in selection options

 #### Testing Steps:
-1. Open website, copy its index link, and leave open
+1. Open website in browser, copy its index link, and leave open
 1. Open another tab in browser and go to [browser Stack Screenshots](https://www.browserstack.com/screenshots)
 1. Paste the link of the index page into Browser Screenshots "testing bar"
-1. Pick a device or operating system and select the most current versions of browsers supported by the selected operating system
+1. Pick a device or operating system and select the most current version of browsers supported by the selected operating system
 1. Repeat step four until there are 25 browser and/or device combinations
 1. Click "Generate" and wait for results to finish
 1. View each screenshot to check for image accuracy